About Trompe L'oeil

 U n i t e d S t a t e s E u r o p e S o u t h A m e r i c a A s i a

-Jonsson paints murals and canvasses.
-He is commissioned to create unique works of art for patrons across the United States, in Europe, South America and Asia.
-His murals and canvasses are painted from imagination, meaning that the realistic looking places exist only in Jonsson's art which you can view here.
+Jonsson paints realistic and surrealistic murals and canvasses.
+His unique works of art are created for patrons across the United States (and now in Europe, South America and Asia) and are painted from imagination, with the realistic locations existing only in the art.
+View mural and painting examples here